jaydestro/InvoiceGenerator/README.md

 ### Core Components

-1. **DBStorage.cs**: Handles all database and storage related operations.
+1\. **DBStorage.cs**: Handles all database and storage related operations.
 It interacts with MongoDB for CRUD operations, Azure Blob Storage for PDF storage, and initializes the database and blob storage.

-2. **Invoice.cs**: Contains the `Invoice` model and its associated functionalities such as generating a PDF, adding, deleting, and undeleting invoices.
+2\. **Invoice.cs**: Contains the `Invoice` model and its associated functionalities such as generating a PDF, adding, deleting, and undeleting invoices.

-3. **Item.cs**: Represents individual items within an invoice.
+3\. **Item.cs**: Represents individual items within an invoice.

-4. **Program.cs (InvoiceGenerator)**: The primary interaction point for the user.
+4\. **Program.cs (InvoiceGenerator)**: The primary interaction point for the user.
 It uses the `Sharprompt` library for an intuitive command-line experience.

-### Additional Data

-- `stateSalesTaxRates.json`: A file with sales tax rates specific to U.S. states and territories.
+5.\ `stateSalesTaxRates.json`: A file with sales tax rates specific to U.S. states and territories.

 ## Features